 - Considering taking holidays instead of sick days, if this is beneficial for your average wage calculation

-These are all perfectly bone fide strategies to maximise your average weekly pay, which will have an impact on how much maternity pay you’ll recieve.
+These are all perfectly bona fide strategies to maximise your average weekly pay, which will have an impact on how much maternity pay you’ll receive.
 On the other hand, we have seen occasions where employers have attempted to:-

 - Reduce hours